Elland Road

 When was the Elland Road expansion project presented?

-On April 28, 2025, a week after the team secured promotion to the Premier League (after a two-year hiatus), the club unveiled the first renderings of the Elland Road expansion project.
+On 28 April 2025, one week after the team secured promotion to the Premier League (following a two-year absence), the club presented the concept for the redevelopment of Elland Road, prepared by KSS Group.

 What does the Elland Road expansion project entail?